How you can help our local food systems weather this storm

 Restaurants: Snow and ice kept restaurants from opening, some for as long as five days, resulting in lost revenue.
 Customers and deliveries couldn’t make it to their locations.
 Perishable products went bad and added to the losses incurred.
 Hourly staff and servers, including those who rely on tips, lost their income for many days.
 Moving forward, the lack of local produce in the immediate future will make sourcing difficult.
 Tight cash flow, both from lost revenue and because the beginning of the year is a traditionally difficult time for restaurants, may necessitate ordering less product for a few weeks.

 Stores: Stores carrying local products will have difficulty sourcing certain items until production recovers.
 They also closed due to ice and snow.
 Customers and staff couldn’t make it to their destinations resulting in lost revenue, hourly wages and perishable products.

-Farm Markets and Farm Stands: Much like food stores that carry local product, these locations closed due to severe cold, ice, snow and delivery issues.
+Farm Markets and Farm Stands: Much like food stores that carry the local products, these locations closed due to severe cold, ice, snow and delivery issues.
 Even though a farm market only operates for a short amount of time on one day, the producers that sell at those markets lose a significant source of income and their staff loses wages.
-Farm stands, typically located in rural areas, became inaccessible to customers and cities will plow, sand and salt those areas last, resulting in extended shutdowns.
+Farm stands, typically located in rural areas, became inaccessible to customers and cities will plough, sand and salt those areas last, resulting in extended shutdowns.